massgov/openmass/README.md

 To access MailHog using the browser, use the URL shown in `ddev describe`.

-### Portainer

-To access Portainer using the browser, use the URL shown in `ddev describe`.

 ### Memcache

 Our site uses Memcache for some of the cache buckets.
 Memcache runs as a separate server in Docker (called `memcached`).
 See `settings.vm.php` and `settings.acquia.php` for which buckets are being sent to Memcache.